furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   He looked at the fish that was looking back at him from where the bottle was standing on the chest of drawers next to the television.
 He smiled at it.
-The fish said `bob'.
+The fish said 'bob'.
 He pulled on a thick sweater and then picked up the bottle.
 It was cold to the touch because it had spent the night in the back porch.
 He had only brought it in so that he could have it in the bathroom